Board Member and Founder & CEO

 Sema4 is a patient-centered health intelligence company built on the idea that more information, deeper analysis, and increased, longitudinal engagement of patients will improve the diagnosis, treatment, and prevention of disease.
 Under Eric’s leadership, Sema4 is using advanced network analysis to build better models of human health and deliver personalized insights for patients, starting with women’s health and precision oncology.

 Eric has overseen substantial growth at Sema4 since the company was spun out of the Mount Sinai Health System in 2017.
-Sema4 has tripled its number of employees to more than 900, significantly increased revenue year-over-year, and delivered sophisticated genomic solutions to hundreds of thousands of patients every year.
+Sema4 has more than tripled its number of employees to approximately 1,000 and has delivered sophisticated genomic solutions to hundreds of thousands of patients every year.

 Eric also currently serves as the Dean for Precision Medicine and Mount Sinai Professor in Predictive Health and Computational Biology at the Icahn School of Medicine at Mount Sinai.
 He was previously Founding Director of the Icahn Institute for Genomics and Multiscale Biology, and Professor and Chair of the Department of Genetics and Genomic Sciences.

 Eric is an expert on constructing predictive models of disease that link molecular biology to physiology to enable clinical medicine.
 Over the past 20 years, he has built groups and companies (Merck, Rosetta, Sage Bionetworks, Pacific Biosciences, Icahn Institute, and now Sema4) to elucidate the complexity of human diseases.
 He has published more than 400 peer-reviewed papers in leading scientific journals and contributed to discoveries relating to the genetic basis of common human diseases such as diabetes, obesity, and Alzheimer’s disease.